Accelerating Localization: A Roadmap for The Sudan Humanitarian Fund

-Nicholas Noe is a senior fellow at Refugees International.
-He is also director of the Foundation for Global Political Exchange – established in 2008 – as well as co-founder of the Beirut-based news translation service Mideastwire.com.
+Alongside his role at Refugees International, Noe is Director of the Foundation for Global Political Exchange (founded in 2008) and co-founder of the Beirut-based news translation service Mideastwire.com.
 From 2017 to 2021, he served as a Political Advisor at the Geneva-based Centre for Humanitarian Dialogue.
+Earlier in his career, he worked in U.S. politics and local government, including roles supporting electoral operations and public-sector communications and policy.

 Localising the humanitarian response in Ukraine would improve the sustainability and reach of the overall response.